-In two small rooms a revolution of sorts takes place.
-The two room annexe to a fairly large gated property is the Mill control assembly unit, a Kudumbashree initiative manned and run by nine women.
+In two small rooms, a 'revolution' is underway.
+This annexe to a fairly large gated property is the mill control assembly unit, a Kudumbashree entity run by nine women.
 Teams of three and six occupy each of these rooms.
-They sit at their busy work stations heavy with cold tools, assembly parts and calibtration charts.
-This is the Phoenix Activity Group, an assembly unit of control and trip valves.
+They sit at their busy work stations heavy with cold tools, assembly parts and calibration charts.
+This is the Phoenix Activity Group, which assembles control and trip valves.

-Good will on the company’s part alone does not explain Phoenix activity group.“Efficiency” also figures in its calculus, feels Girija.
-She discovered with some research that they didn’t earn as much as the Polytechnic graduates for the same work.
-This is the obvious trade off of the service that Phoenix Activity Group provides.
+Goodwill on the company’s part alone does not explain Phoenix.
+“Efficiency” also figures in its calculus, feels Girija.
+She discovered with some research that they didn’t earn as much as polytechnic graduates for the same work.
+This is the trade-off of the service that Phoenix Activity Group provides.
 Decent pay, regular supplies and regular work coexist, not always comfortably, with limited bargaining space.
-But they come with the subtle promise of emancipation and empowerment .
-But at least there is that one promise of a start, a widening window of opportunity.
+But these come with the subtle promise of 'empowerment', which might be a open into widening window of opportunity.

 Besides, more immediate issues abound.
 They have had to move quite a bit, a problem that is unique to the work they do and the way they do it.
-Their needs as an industrial assembling unit are a little more specific than other micro enterprises.
-During my visit Phoenix was on the prowl for another space with a fast approaching move out date.
-The owners in turn had plans to house a more lucrative business.
-Indeed, the enterpise racks up a bill of over Rs 5000 in a month, Rs 2500 spent on electricity and Rs 3000 on rent which is about ten percent of the entire unit’s monthy earnings.
-There are other concerns, occupational hazards.
-This is obvious to me as I watch Jayalakshmi and Sheeja Sajeevan lug in a valve for assembling.
+Their needs as an industrial assembling unit are a little more specific than other micro-enterprises.
+During my visit, Phoenix was on the lookout for another space with a fast approaching move-out date.
+The owners had plans to house a more lucrative business.
+Indeed, the enterprise racks up a bill of over Rs.
+5,000 in a month, Rs.
+2,500 spent on electricity and Rs.
+3,000 on rent.
+This is about 10 per cent of the entire unit’s monthly earnings.
+There are other concerns, occupational hazards, as is clear when you watch Jayalakshmi and Sheeja Sajeevan lug in a valve for assembling.
 Unassembled, it weighs 60 kilos only to get heavier by the end of the process.
-This worries Vijaylakshmi who waves in the general direction of her entire body, highlighting for me the generous scope for injury and the hassle of no insurance coverage.
+This worries Vijaylakshmi, who waves in the general direction of her entire body, highlighting the generous scope for injury and the hassle of no insurance coverage.